 A recognised management theory that fosters communication, integrity, emotional intelligence, and collaboration, transformational leadership is about striking a balance between short-term vision and long-term goals.
 There are several chief characteristics of this approach, including:

 While, of course, there are numerous pros and cons to this approach (as there are to its natural opposite – transactional leadership), it can best be illustrated by the use of real-life applications.

-Therefore, we have compiled a list of some of the most successful examples of transformational leadership, as well as how this management approach has helped these leaders grow their respective organisations, regardless of their environment.
+With this in mind, we have compiled a list of some of the most successful transformational leaders, as well as how this management approach has helped these leaders grow their respective organisations, regardless of their environment.

 1. Jeff Bezos (Amazon)

 As a recently rediscovered 1999 interview with the Amazon founder proves, Jeff Bezos has always understood that a successful business is about focusing on the customer.
 Indeed, despite pushback by the reporter in the clip, Bezos offers a daring vision of what the world's largest online retailer would eventually become – and how he would deliver it.